-You can see if the moneyline odds for the Padres next game actually has them as favourites below.
+You can see if the MLB odds for the Padres next game actually has them as favourites below.
 Chances are you will see plenty of + money odds when you check back here every day.
 You can also check for our best MLB Playoff Odds and MLB World Series Odds.

 Even as typical underdogs, the Padres schedule does provide insight into strong situational spots to back this team.
 Below you'll find this year's full schedule and results for San Diego.

 The Padres standings picture hasn't been pretty since the turn of the century.
 Look here for this year's current standings to see if the Padres have turned it around or playing to their reputation.

 Playing in a notorious pitcher's ballpark, the Padres have tried ad nauseam to construct a pitching/defense-first team to breed success.
 Clearly the results haven't been there with that method as scoring runs has constantly been a sore spot for this organization.

 They don't have the money that a team like the Dodgers do to go out and buy top tier free agents, and any home-grown hitters they've developed into stars often leave town (Adrian Gonzalez) because of all the losing.